Los Angeles DUI Drug Charge Lawyer

 Our Los Angeles DUI attorneys have a track record of success defending our clients against driving under the influence of drugs.
 For example, in one case, our client was pulled over after he was observed driving with a burned out taillight.
 The police officer smelled the strong odor of marijuana and our client admitted to smoking marijuana shortly before he drove.
 He was arrested and taken to the station where another officer performed the DREs.
 During the examination, our client stated that he was “really faded.”
 However, the examining police officer formed the opinion that our client was not intoxicated based on his performance of the DREs.
 The Los Angeles district attorney’s office filed charges anyway because our client’s blood sample showed that he had a high level of THC in his system.
 A Los Angeles DUI attorney from our office was able to convince the prosecutor that, without any evidence of bad driving (remember, he only had a burned out taillight) or poor performance of the DREs, his blood sample was irrelevant.
 They dismissed the charges entirely.

 If you have been arrested for a DUI involving drug, call a skilled Los Angeles DUI lawyer at our office as soon as possible.
 Our experienced criminal defense attorneys will evaluate the case and take immediate steps to ensure a beneficial resolution.
-Call our DUI defense law firm at 877-781-1570 for a free case evaluation.
+Call our DUI defense law firm at 877-781-1570 for a free immediate response.

 Related Pages: First DUI | DUI Accident | DUI Defense Strategy | Felony DUI